Stefan-Aikins/finalCapstone/README.md

 This menu item displays total number of tasks assigned and total number of registered users in the task manger app
 #### Exit
 Exit will close the application

+## Credit
+This app was a collaboration between my self, Stefan Aikins and the HyperionDev Team.
+The start and application template was built by the HyperionDev Team and I refactored the code and added more functionality to make it complete.
+Thanks

+## Future Developments
+I look forward to incorporating a Graphical User Interface and adding more functionality.